the scoop on senior dog nutrition

 Updated February 28, 2019

 As pets age, their nutritional needs change, and the dietary requirements of senior pets vary widely between dogs.

 In general, senior dogs benefit from the addition of omega-3 fatty acids, glucosamine/chondroitin, and antioxidants to their diets.
 More specific requirements may be needed if particular conditions call for them.
 Most, but not all, senior dogs need food with a lower caloric content.
 And in general, older pets tend to become more sedentary, requiring fewer calories to maintain a trim figure.

-Labeling a food “senior” may not mean that the food is any different from food from other life stages, though checking the ingredients list may help you determine the truthfulness of the company.
-Looking for decreased caloric content or the addition of antioxidants, glucosamine and omega-3 fatty acids.
+Labeling a food “senior” may not mean that the food is any different from food from other life stages, though checking the food label ingredients list may help you determine the truthfulness of the company.
+Looking for decreased caloric content or the addition of antioxidants, glucosamine, and omega-3 fatty acids.

 What to feed your senior pet

 When determining which diet is most appropriate for your senior pet, and it’s important to go by your dog’s metabolic age rather than his chronological age.